tsuyoshi64/tsu-todo/README.md

 ## Requirements

-- Python `3.14` or newer
+- Python `3.12` or newer
 - [`uv`](https://docs.astral.sh/uv/) for dependency management and command execution

 ## Dependencies

-Runtime dependencies are defined in `pyproject.toml`:
+Runtime dependencies are defined in `pyproject.toml`, but this porject only uses two dependencies:

 - `click` - CLI commands and argument parsing
 - `rich` - formatted terminal output